esphome/esphome-docs/esphomeyaml/components/power_supply.rst

 :ref:`Output Component <output>` and will automatically switch on if any of the outputs are on.
-Furthermore, it also has a cooldown time that keeps the power supply on for a while after the last ouput has been disabled.
+Furthermore, it also has a cooldown time that keeps the power supply on for a while after the last output has been disabled.

 .. code:: yaml